Smartling/ios-context-framework/README.md

    3. Security
    4. SystemConfiguration

+If you require further assistance, please refer to Apple's [Guide to Configurating Your Application][apple-static-libs].

 ## Contextualizing strings in a Smartling project

 **1)** Make sure your resource files are uploaded to your Smartling project.
 See our [help center](http://support.smartling.com/hc/en-us/articles/204270618) for more detail on managing your resource files in Smartling.